Mochitto/Lisp-parser/README.md

 It's now fixed and ready to move to testing and writing the interpreter.

 **15/10/2022**
-I've read on how to build an interpreter, and I think I should be able to write a part of it soon!
+- I've read on how to build an interpreter, and I think I should be able to write a part of it soon!
+- Written some tests, even if there are still many corner cases!
 I hope to be able to send the project tonight or tomorrow morning :)